 The options are endless: Australian National Maritime Museum, Hyde Park Barracks, Museum of Sydney, Museum of Contemporary Art, Susannah Place Museum, Australian Museum, the Galleries of the State Library of NSW, Powerhouse Museum and the Justice and Police Museum to name but a few.

 Funky, alternative Newtown was my home way back in 2005 and I still love visiting this happening suburb for a delicious brunch and a browse through the eclectic shops.
-It is one of the best spots in Sydney to indulge penchants for vintage shopping, second hand books and arty faire.
+It is one of the best spots in Sydney to indulge penchants for vintage shopping, second-hand books, and arty faire.

 12) Markets

-This classy suburb is a great place for shopping with unique pop up shops and hip boutiques lining Oxford Street.
+This classy suburb is a great place for shopping with unique pop-up shops and hip boutiques lining Oxford Street.
 The beautiful arches and sunken garden of the old Paddington Reservoir is definitely worth a look.

 I love the hour before it gets dark when you see the distinctive silhouettes of these little guys swooping over the City.
-I always find myself humming the tune to batman.
+I always find myself humming the tune to Batman.

 15) Bondi to Coogee Walk

 It may be touristy but it is still a stunning walk linking some of Sydney’s top beaches, and offering some of Sydney’s best views.
-The walk follows the coast from backpacker favourite Bondi, along the cliffs to the compact Tamarama Beach, past the surfers at MacKenzie’s Point, along the beautiful Bronte beach with its natural rock pool.
+The walk follows the coast from backpacker favorite Bondi, along the cliffs to the compact Tamarama Beach, past the surfers at MacKenzie’s Point, along the beautiful Bronte beach with its natural rock pool.

-From there, you pass Waverley Cemetery overlooking the crashing surf, around the narrow concrete edged Clovelly beach and the rocky cove of Gordon’s Bay, before finishing in glam Coogee.
+From there, you pass Waverley Cemetery overlooking the crashing surf, around the narrow concrete-edged Clovelly beach and the rocky cove of Gordon’s Bay, before finishing in glam Coogee.

 You can carry on further to Maroubra if you really want to feel the burn, but I find Coogee is a nice place to end the walk with a swim in the rock pool, and a meal at one of the many cool Cafes along Coogee Bay Road.

-You could even reward yourself with a hard earned beer at the famous Coogee Bay Hotel.
+You could even reward yourself with a hard-earned beer at the famous Coogee Bay Hotel.
 This is just one of many beautiful walks in Sydney.

 Cheap flights to Asia, New Zealand and the Pacific Islands – check.
 Lots of domestic connections for weekends away within Australia – check.

-Day tripping distance to wine regions, rugged mountains, rocky beaches, sheltered bays and white sand wonderlands – check.
+Day-tripping distance to wine regions, rugged mountains, rocky beaches, sheltered bays and white sand wonderlands – check.
 There is a lot to see over in this part of the world and Sydney is one of the best hubs to explore from.

 17) City Skyline at Night